Choose from three unique degree concentrations during an intensive year of advanced architectural design.

 The facilities on our campus include architecture studios with access to a suite of fully equipped shops for various scales of fabrication and multiple computer labs for digital production:

-• Rapid Prototyping Studios with laser cutters, 3D printers, and a CNC router
+• Rapid Prototyping studios with laser cutters, desktop 3D printers, and CNC router

-• Hybrid Lab, sponsored by Intel, provides an interdisciplinary space for making and hacking technologies
+• Hybrid Lab, sponsored by Intel, an interdisciplinary space for making and hacking technologies

-• New Materials Resource Center, the only library of its kind housed at an art school, offers a comprehensive, interdisciplinary collection of traditional and innovative material samples
+• New Materials Resource Center containing a comprehensive, interdisciplinary collection of traditional and innovative materials

 • Shops for fabrication techniques in sheet forming, machining, pattern making, and mechanical fastening